 JetBlue basic economy is truly a mixed bag.

-For more than a year, they were one of the best basic economy fares out there.
-But they’ll soon ban carry-on bags onboard unless you hold JetBlue Mosaic status.
-And that makes them among the worst.
+For several years, they were one of the best basic economy fares out there.
+But now that they ban carry-on bags onboard unless you hold JetBlue Mosaic status, it makes them among the worst.

-The ability to pick a seat for free within 24 hours of departure – or pay up to pick a seat earlier – is generous.
+The ability to pick a seat for free within 24 hours of departure – or pay a small fee to pick a seat earlier – is generous.
 That policy places JetBlue in line with Delta, which won our battle of basic economy among the three biggest U.S. airlines by a mile.

-As of April 1, the airline will allow you to change a Blue Basic fare for $100 (or $200 for an international flight).
-That’s also more generous than most airlines, which don’t allow change or cancellation on basic economy fares, period.
+You can change a Blue Basic fare for $100 on routes within the U.S., Mexico, Caribbean, and Central America (or $200 for other flights).
+That's also more generous than most airlines, which don't allow change or cancellation on basic economy fares, period.

 Read our review of flying JetBlue on the inaugural flight from Minneapolis-St. Paul (MSP) to Boston (BOS)!